fdahle/antarctic_segmentation/README.md

 Work in progress!

 <h3>Background</h3>
-This semantic segmentation a part of [my](https://www.tudelft.nl/citg/over-faculteit/afdelingen/geoscience-remote-sensing/staff/phd-students/f-felix-dahle) PhD project.
+This semantic segmentation is a part of [my](https://www.tudelft.nl/citg/over-faculteit/afdelingen/geoscience-remote-sensing/staff/phd-students/f-felix-dahle) PhD project.
 I am trying use historic imagery of the Antarctica to create 3D models with Structure From Motion.
 At this [repository](https://github.com/fdahle/Antarctic_TMA/) you can find more information about it (and more code).